Alice and Greg’s Cowdray House Wedding, just before Christmas was the most magical day!

 An integral part of the day was Gemma and Simon’s son, Ethan, who did a fantastic job of leading the wedding party up the aisle.
 Although, as you’ll see in the photos that even chief pageboys are entitled to take an afternoon nap!

 Catherine & Jon are two thoroughly lovely people, with the most welcoming group of family and friends.
-They started the day at Old Thorn’s Manor Hotel, before moving onto St. John The Baptist Church, and then Cain Manor – a trio of great venues!
+They started the day at Old Thorn’s Manor Hotel, before moving onto St. John The Baptist Church, and then Cain Manor (on the Surrey, Hampshire Borders) – a trio of great venues!